Ecommerce SEO: A Practical Guide to Improve Your Organic Traffic [10+ Tactics]

 However, just having this feature on your store site is not enough.

 A late response would irritate your prospect.
-Not something you would want if higher rank is your target.
+Not something you would want if a higher rank is your target.
 Google is smart enough to figure out how usable or beneficial a website is to visitors.

 A chatbot would help you with this.
 With automated responses, you would be less anxious about late responses.